Missarik/mcast_wp/README.md

 Contributing
 We welcome contributions!
 If you have any issues or have any suggestions for improvement, please create a new issue or submit a pull request.
+If you would wish to contact us feel free to send us an email at example@gmail.com.